-The board and the diocese are committed to safeguarding and promoting the welfare of children and young people and vulnerable adults and the headteacher must ensure that the highest priority is given to following the guidance and regulations to safeguard them.
+The board and the diocese are committed to safeguarding and promoting the welfare of children and young people and vulnerable adults and the Headteacher must ensure that the highest priority is given to following the guidance and regulations to safeguard them.
 The successful candidate will be required to undergo an enhanced check for regulated activity from the Disclosure and Barring Service.
-It is also expected that the Head Teacher will be the Designated Person for Safeguarding.

-The core purpose of the headteacher is to set and implement the strategic direction of the school and to provide professional leadership and management to drive achievement of high standards in all areas of the school's work, particularly in ensuring the provision of sustainable outstanding education through the preservation and development of its Catholic character.
+The core purpose of the Headteacher is to set and implement the strategic direction of the school and to provide professional leadership and management to drive achievement of high standards in all areas of the school's1 work, particularly in ensuring the provision of sustainable outstanding education through the preservation and development of its Catholic character.